-Select Reports from the left menu, where the User Activity tab provides a comprehensive log of every login event, passwords or username update, attempted or completed Form Fills, and deleted Sites by your LastPass Enterprise users.
+Select Reports from the left menu, where the User Activity tab provides a comprehensive log (up to 2 years of history) of every login event, passwords or username update, attempted or completed Form Fills, and deleted Sites by your LastPass Enterprise users.
 The logs include attempted (e.g., failed login attempts) and successful actions.
 The reports can be filtered by date range or user, and can be exported to Excel for back up or sharing with others.

 - Use the drop-down menu to select a specific event type, or leave as-is to select All event types.